nathanhammond/query-string-spec/blog.md

 ## Serialization & Deserialization

-Serialization is the concept of taking the canonical state and reducing it to something that can be stored and reconstructed (deserialized) later.
+Serialization is the process of taking the canonical state of a data structure and reducing it to something (often a string) which can be stored and reconstructed (deserialized) later.
 There are really only a few features that matter in serialization:

 - The serialized format should be lossless.
-Serializing an object to a string and then deserializing that string back into an object should ideally be idempotent.
+Serialization and deserialization should ideally be idempotent: `X === D(S(X))`.
-- The serialization and deserialization process should be efficient (time and space).
+- The processing for serialization and deserialization should be efficient.
+It should limit processing costs along time and memory axes.
-- The serialized format should be as small as possible.
+- The serialized state should be as small as possible.
-- The serialized format may need to provide a reasonable user interface.
+- The serialized format should possibly provide a reasonable human user interface.

 If you check most of those boxes you've achieved a great serialization format.
-JSON is widely used because of how well it fits these attributes.
-XML is mocked for its space inefficiency–though in its base format it has the ability to achieve higher information fidelity.
-Almost all serialization formats make tradeoffs to achieve different goals which helps to explain why we have so many different formats.
+JSON is widely used as a serialization format because of how well it fits these attributes.
+XML is also used for serialization yet often mocked for its space inefficiency–though in its base format it has the ability to achieve higher information fidelity.
+Almost all serialization formats make tradeoffs to achieve different goals–which helps to explain why we have so many different formats.

 <a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards.png" title="Fortunately, the charging one has been solved now that we've all standardized on mini-USB.
 Or is it micro-USB?
 Shit." alt="Standards"></a>

-But it's the application of serialization and deserialization with differing mental models which helps to explain the three distinct approaches to query string handling.
-There are three primary serialization and deserialization strategies which have emerged but none of those  and any query string library should support all three.
+It's the application of serialization and deserialization to query strings with differing mental models which helps to explain the distinct approaches to query string handling.

 ## Mental Models